 Furthermore, let’s not forget that the limestone chalky soil found in Kent, Sussex & Surrey, are the same as the famous soils of Champagne!

 Wine is produced all over the UK, but there are really three main regions to watch out for.
-Kent, Sussex and Surrey.
+Kent, Sussex and Hampshire.

 Sussex enjoys the most sunshine of all the English counties, so planting here is logical.
 Bacccus, a local aromatic grape variety, is widely planted here and makes for a pleasant, clean, fresh style of table wine.
 However, Sussex, as with the UK, is far more synonymous with its plantings of the more popular Champagne varieties.

 Kent, to the east of Sussex tends to produce a little more mineral style of wine.
 Possibly better known for the white cliffs of Dover, Kent has been home to a lot of English agriculture for years!